 Others may be more interested in losing weight or maintaining a healthy weight.
-Different goals will require different states of ketosis, and the GKI number can help you make sure you’re meeting your targets.
+Different goals will require different states of ketosis, and the GKI number can help you ensure you’re meeting your targets.

 Lowering Your Glucose Ketone Index

-So, you’ve got the tools and you have an understanding of you motivations, goals and targets, but you’re feeling discouraged because you’re not where you want (or need) to be.
-Don’t look at this as a problem, but rather as an opportunity!
+So, you’ve got the tools and understand your motivations, goals, and targets, but you’re feeling discouraged because you’re not where you want (or need) to be.
+Don’t look at this as a problem but as an opportunity!
 Ok, maybe that’s easier said than done, but it’s always important to remind yourself that you can make simple changes, and these slight alterations can lead you further along the path to real results.

-If your GKI reading is too high, take a look at your diet again.
-Could your less-than-optimal readouts be a factor of how long you’ve been following the keto diet?
+If your GKI reading is too high, look at your diet again.
+Could your less-than-optimal readouts affect how long you’ve been following the keto diet?
 If yes, then stick to it!
-The longer you follow a ketogenic lifestyle and eat a whole food diet, the better your GKI readings will be.
+The longer you follow a ketogenic lifestyle and eat a whole-food diet, the better your GKI readings will be.

 Maybe you still see some pitfalls in your diet.
-Then this is a great moment to take a little time to identify and eliminate your trigger foods.
-Use your GKI tracking as another tool to see which meals are working for you, and which aren’t.
-Try out new recipes and see if there’s a meal out there that works better for your body than something you’re currently eating.
-You may surprise yourself and find a new favorite that will help you reach your goals.
+Then, this is a great moment to take a little time to identify and eliminate your trigger foods.
+Use your GKI tracking to see which meals are working for you and which aren’t.
+Try out new recipes and see if a meal works better for your body than something you’re currently eating.
+You may surprise yourself and find a new favorite to help you reach your goals.

 And, if you’ve made the necessary dietary changes or are feeling a little stumped on the food side of things, take the time to focus on some other factors that may be playing a role, like stress management and ensuring that you’re getting adequate and restful sleep.

 As with everything in life, knowledge is power.
-When you know better, you can do better, and that’s just what the GKI can help you do with your keto diet — give you the knowledge of what’s working and what’s not, and bring you closer towards reaching your goals!
+When you know better, you can do better, and that’s just what the GKI can help you do with your keto diet -- give you the knowledge of what’s working and what’s not and bring you closer to reaching your goals!